 Casey believes that everyone can benefit from yoga and prides herself on creating a warm and friendly atmosphere where it is possible to escape the stresses and challenges of everyday life in a safe and welcoming environment.

-Additionally, Casey is a certified Aerial Yoga teacher (WildLotus Yoga) as well as being trained in the Yoga Bananas® Technique and a qualified children’s yoga teacher for 3-11 year olds.
+Additionally, Casey is a certified Aerial Yoga teacher (WildLotus Yoga) as well as being trained in the Yoga Bananas® Technique as a qualified children’s yoga teacher for 3-11 year olds.
 She has also completed the Hotpod Yoga Teacher Training programme and worked with Nicola Batten to help launch Hotpod Yoga in Saffron Walden.